-If you decide, as you should, to integrate Aircall with your helpdesk and/or CRM, you can access all sorts of useful capabilities in your CRM or helpdesk like automation and call activity monitoring.
-On top of all that, Aircall’s plans all include unlimited inbound and outbound calling within Canada and the continental United States.
+If you decide to integrate Aircall with your help desk and/or CRM, you can access all sorts of useful capabilities in your CRM or help desk, such as automation and call activity monitoring.
+On top of all that, each of Aircall’s plans includes unlimited inbound and outbound calling within Canada and the continental United States.

 - Essentials: $30 user/month

 Features (Aircall professional)

 - API and webhooks

 - Post-call automations